Skip to main content

 About

-Yemi is an economist (Harvard University and Richmond University); a management scientist (Massachusetts Institute of Technology) and a Chartered Accountant (ACCA).
-He regularly collaborates with corporations, governments, non-profit organisations and individual leaders.
+Yemi is an economist (Harvard University and Richmond University); a management scientist (Massachusetts Institute of Technology) and a Chartered Accountant (ACCA) and an expert in International Relations (Geneva School of Diplomacy).
+He regularly collaborates with corporations, governments, non-profit organisations and individual leaders